Inspecti/spa-ftir-viewer/README.md

 Compile solution with Visual Studio I guess.

 ## TODO:
-* Copying .emf file to clipboard for easy paste to Office apps
 * Read peak intensities based on single wn or range
 * Keyboard shortcuts for hiding, offsetting and resetting
 * Additional information extracting from .spa file